| Metric | This Period | Prior Year | YoY |

 | Revenue Growth (YoY) | -41.6% | 3.7% (-0.4%–9.3%) | -45.3pt |

-This report is an AI-generated earnings analysis produced by analyzing XBRL financial statement data.
-It does not constitute a recommendation to invest in any specific security.
-Industry benchmarks are compiled by the firm based on public financial statements as reference information.
-Investment decisions are your responsibility; please consult a professional advisor as necessary before making investment decisions.
+This report was automatically generated by AI analyzing XBRL financial statement data.
+It is not a recommendation to invest in any specific security.
+Industry benchmarks are compiled by the firm based on public financial statements and are for reference only.
+Investment decisions are your responsibility; consult a professional as needed.